Burj Al Babas: Original concept

-According to the original brochure, the centre of the complex was to include a domed structure containing a shopping centre, health and beauty facilities such as Turkish baths, a mosque, a movie theatre, and other facilities open to residents.
+According to the original brochure, the centre of the complex was to include a domed structure containing a shopping centre, health and beauty facilities such as Turkish baths, a mosque, a movie theatre, and other facilities.

 The houses were on sale for between $370,000 and $530,000.

 Aiming for the Arab market, the partners named the development the Burj Al Babas Thermal Tourism Company and began marketing the houses through their real estate agency in Kuwait.

 The site in the Black Sea region of Turkey was situated near the region's hot springs.
-Excavations on the site revealed that 200 meters underground, the water temperature reached 68 degrees Celsius or 154 degrees Fahrenheit.
+Excavations on the site revealed that 200 meters underground the water temperature reached 68°C (154°F).

 Complications

 Construction began on the complex in 2014.
 Using 2,500 workers, the developers aimed to finish the project in four years.
-The development was originally successful with approximately half of the castles selling in advance.
+Sales were originally successful, with approximately half of the castles selling in advance.
+The buyers were primarily from the Gulf states, with approximately 150 from Kuwait City.

+A contractor, Çapan Demircan filed a complaint in 2014 that the construction company had breached environmental laws during the project, regarding their disposal of rubble.
+In February 2015, workers began to protest that they had not been paid.
+This culminated in one of the workers scaling one of the towers and threatening to jump; he was ultimately taken down by firefighters.
+Demircan pulled out of the project shortly afterwards, alleging that he was owed $700,000.
+He pursued the case for several years and was in violent altercations with Sarot Group individuals on two occasions, but has since abandoned the environmental lawsuit.

+By late 2016 construction work on the castles was behind schedule.
+This was initially attributed to the cold winter weather, then to a failed military coup that July.
+Contractors were not attending the site, with suspected complaints about payments.

-In 2018 sales eventually stalled, causing the developer to enter bankruptcy.
+In 2018 sales stalled, causing the developer to enter bankruptcy.
 Falling oil prices and instability in Turkey were cited as reasons for the slump in sales.
-The mayor of Mudurnu, Mehmet Inegol, remained confident that the project would begin again.
+The mayor of Mudurnu, Mehmet İnegöl, remained confident that the project would begin again.
+A 2022 bankruptcy court ruling declared that the Sarot group was "comfortably in credit".

-As of 2021, however, 587 of the planned 732 homes were started, with very few reaching the landscaping phase.
-None were finished.
+As of 2022, no castles are finished, with 587 of them half-built.
+Many of them have water damage, likely accrued from snowfall through the winters.